The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: The continued reduction sequence and the space of cuts

 where $C(BF_{d,\gt} \to \Psi_{d,\gt}^{con})$ denotes the cone of the augmentation map $BF_{d,\gt} \to \Psi_{d,\gt}^{con}$.
 In particular, since this map is a weak equivalence by proposition \ref{prop:BF}, the space $\|D^{con}\|$ is contractible. \end{lem}

 The rest of this section will be concerned with proving this lemma.

-\begin{proof}[Proof of lemma \ref{lem:identify-cofib-seq}, part 1] The crucial observation for the proof of the lemma is that each of the simplicial spaces $(\Ccl_\cd)^{con}$, $D_\cd^{con}$, and $(\Cut_\cd')^{con}$ decomposes level-wise as a wedge of simpler spaces.
+\begin{proof}[Part 1 of the proof of lemma \ref{lem:identify-cofib-seq}] The crucial observation for the proof of the lemma is that each of the simplicial spaces $(\Ccl_\cd)^{con}$, $D_\cd^{con}$, and $(\Cut_\cd')^{con}$ decomposes level-wise as a wedge of simpler spaces.
 For example in the first case we have a canonical equivalence: